Modelling Direct Messaging Networks with Multiple Recipients for Cyber Deception: Multi-party conversation generation

 Our framework for the end-to-end, real-time simulation of DMNs now follows simply by uniting our LogNormMix-Net TPP from section \ref{TPP-model} with the language models from section \ref{text-gen}.
 Figure \ref{flowchart} gives a high level overview of the approach.

-To summarise the key steps required to generate an event, consisting of (timestamp, sender, recipient set, e-mail ID, communication type, thread ID, e-mail subject, e-mail body); \emph{(a)} Generate the timestamp, sender and recipients using the LogNormMix-Net TPP model, and \emph{(b)} Generate the e-mail ID, communication type, thread ID, e-mail subject and e-mail body as detailed in~\S\ref{subsec::emailgen}.
+To summarise the key steps required to generate an event, consisting of (timestamp, sender, recipient set, email ID, communication type, thread ID, email subject, email body); \emph{(a)} Generate the timestamp, sender and recipients using the LogNormMix-Net TPP model, and \emph{(b)} Generate the email ID, communication type, thread ID, email subject and email body as detailed in~\S\ref{subsec::emailgen}.